 The Temporary Work visa was introduced by the Howard government in 1996.
 Ever since then, it allowed thousands of skilled foreign employees to work and live in Australia, filling jobs in more than 650 occupations.

 Unsurprisingly, the program gained momentum during the 2008 Global Financial Crisis.

 Given the fact that Australia is one of the fastest-growing countries, with a solid economy, high wages, and a strong dollar, it attracted a plethora of skilled overseas workers looking for better working conditions and higher-paying jobs.
-Obviously, this has been a win-win scenario for both employers and job seekers, boosting Australia’s economic stability.
+This has been a win-win scenario for both employers and job seekers, boosting Australia’s economic stability.

 According to a 2016 research, roughly 95000 people are living in Australia on primary 457.
 These visas are usually sponsored by business owners aiming to fill the gaps in skilled labor.
 On the other hand, secondary visas cover family members, accompanying primary visa holders.

 The benefits of the 457 visa plan for foreigners are multiple.
 For starters, they are allowed to bring any family members, who are provided with unlimited work and study rights.
 Also, the holders of this visa can freely travel in or out of Australia.
-Finally, they are given the opportunity to be sponsored by Australian organizations and apply for permanent residency.
+Finally, they are allowed to be sponsored by Australian organizations and apply for permanent residency.